ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 ```
 migrations.add(model: User.self, database: .sqlite)
 ```
-Migrations should only run once.
+Generally speaking, migrations should only run once.
 If they have run in a database, they will never be executed again.
 However, since we are using an in-memory database right now, the migration will be executed every time the application starts.